The Apollo Chorus of Chicago

 A Compilation of 120+ Passionate Voices

-Apollo performs the masterworks of the choral repertoire in concert halls and cathedrals all over the Chicagoland area.
-Recently the Chorus has performed Mendelssohn's Elijah, Bach's Mass in b minor, Orff's Carmina Burana, and Mozart's Requiem.
 Apollo's annual performances of Handel's complete Messiah have become a beloved holiday tradition for Chicago families.
-Apollo embraces new masterpieces too and has featured contemporary composers Eric Whitacre, Eleanor Daley, and Stephen Paulus in its repertoire.
-Annual Spring Concerts showcase the Chorus's range spanning from spirituals to sambas, Baroque to the Blues.
+The Chorus embraces new masterpieces and has featured contemporary composers Kile Smith, Jeff Beal, Eric Whitacre, Eleanor Daley, and Stephen Paulus and more in their repertoire.

 In addition to its own season, Apollo has frequently been invited to perform in music festivals and concert series with top orchestras and conductors around the Midwest, including the Ravinia Festival with the Chicago Symphony Orchestra and the Peninsula Music Festival in Door County.

 Apollo has also been featured in Star Wars In Concert, performed with Jackie Evancho and Josh Groban, and appeared on Oprah's 2 part finale, Oprah's Surprise Spectacular.
+The chorus has also recorded a track for the Netflix show, "Sense8," and performed as back-up singers for Louis The Child at Lollapalooza.

 Our History